zerausolrac/PyCollab/README.md

 python3 CollabMoodle.py -s moodle_plugin_sessions.txt -w 10
 ```
 <li>
-if you have the Moodle courses ID(s) related to Moodle LTL Tool as input data on the file moodle_lti_id.txt, where -w is a value of weeks back for as starting point of searching for recordings:
+if you have the Moodle courses ID(s) related to Moodle LTI Tool as input data on the file moodle_lti_id.txt, where -w is a value of weeks back for as starting point of searching for recordings:
 <B>Note:</B> <i>if the recording have chats, those will be downloaded too.</i>
 </li>